HOME—US Scouting—Boy Scouts of America

 Age Requirements / Advancement / Highest Awards

-- Boy Scouting adults are coed, with all positions open to those 21 or older, and only Assistant Scoutmaster & Assistant Varsity Scout Coach open to those ages 18 to 20.
+- Scouts BSA adults are coed, with all positions open to those 21 or older, and only Assistant Scoutmaster open to those aged 18 to 20.

 |until age 18

-- Scouts/Varsity Scouts wear only the highest rank earned.
+- Scouts wear only the highest rank earned.

 - All ranks must be earned in order.

-- The higher 3 ranks include merit badges, service, and leadership.
+- The higher three ranks include merit badges, service, and leadership.